orbeon/orbeon-forms-doc/Form-Builder-~-Repeated-Grids.md

 ## How things look at runtime

-At runtime, notice how in the first case a single row is repeated, and in the second case the two rows are repeated.
+At runtime, notice how in the first grid a single row is repeated, and in the second grid the two rows are repeated.

 ![Repeated grids](images/fr-repeated-grids.png)